What is a joint use arrangement of school facilities?

 Licence terms will vary according to the scale of the joint use investment.
 The EOI will advise you of the licence terms for each opportunity.

-I already have a joint use agreement with the Department and would like to build additional facilities in my licenced space.
+I already have a joint use agreement with the department and would like to build additional facilities in my licenced space.
 Does the EOI process apply to my organisation?

 Can I supply my own contractors to construct a joint use facility?